frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 They worked through the failing light.
 Sim studied the windows, counted arrows, and tested the weight of the pitch pot himself.
 When one guard protested that it was hopeless, Sim squared his shoulders and picked up the heaviest oil jar, carrying it to the murder hole without a word.
 He began setting it in place, hands steady despite its weight.

-The guard watched for a moment.
+That guard watched for a moment.
 Then he picked up a jar of his own.

 Another guard followed.
 Then another.
 The bottles they’d been nursing found the floor.
 One by one they rose, drawn to someone who refused to surrender when surrender would have been easier.
 Someone who could have hidden behind his noble name but instead positioned himself at the hardest angles and took on the heaviest loads.
 As they joined in, he gave no orders.
 When they looked to him for guidance, he offered it with quiet certainty.